 Not lectures from experts.
 Stop wasting valuable time at meetings doing that!

+Practice what you teach.
 When I’m presenting and sharing my conviction that experiential learning is far superior to broadcast learning, it would be pretty hypocritical for me to lecture.
 It would also be pretty ineffective.
 As Stephen Jenkinson says:

 “…when expressed properly, teachings don’t function as symbols or metaphors…they are an incarnation of what they are advocating.” —Stephen Jenkinson, On How We Deny Our Mortality, The Sun Magazine